SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 Note that in the `primitiveBlockValue` we use the frame of message `value` execution.
 The evaluation of the block body uses this frame.
-When the evaluation is done such frame is simply pop as any other method evaluations (See `executeMethod:withReceiver:andArguments:`), therefore there is no worries to be made when we changed the value of receiver.
+When the evaluation is done such frame is simply popped as any other method executions (See `executeMethod:withReceiver:andArguments:`), therefore there are no worries to be made when we change the value of receiver.
-`receiver` is not a state of the interpreter but refer to the current frame.
+`receiver` is not a state of the interpreter but refers to the current frame.

 Now that we can correctly resolve the receiver, instance variable reads and writes should work properly too.
-We leave as an exercise for the reader to verify their correctness.
+We leave it as an exercise for the reader to verify their correctness.

 ### Looking up Temporaries in Lexical Contexts